alanwsmith/bitty/content/v2.0.0/_docs/data-listeners.md

     data-listeners="mouseenter|mouseleave"

-The default listeners are 'click' and 'input'.
-Using `data-listeners` overrides them complete.
-If you need them along with the alternate listeners they must be included.
+Using `data-listeners` sets the listeners explicitly.
+That is, `click` and `input` are removed unless you add them back in:

     data-listeners="mouseenter|mouseleave|click|input"

-Turning off all listeners can be done by passing an empty string
+Turning off all listeners can be done by passing an empty string:

     data-listeners=""